mohammed-444/Embedded_linux_tasks/python/README.md

  * take the value of the list item and append to file
 ## 16) gpio init avr:
  * make a c file and append the pin value input or output to that file
+## 17) command line:
+ * Python program to get the command-line arguments